 There are exceptions where the company may need to use such features for investigative purposes, but, as mentioned earlier, this is not productivity monitoring.

-The key here is to keep track of long-standing business and monitoring goals.
+The key here is to keep track of long-standing business and monitor goals.
 Set well-defined business and monitoring objectives and, most importantly, work on accomplishing them without overdoing it or crossing privacy and security lines.

 Keeping your business safe

-Imagine implementing employee monitoring software with spy-like functions on a daily basis.
+Imagine implementing employee monitoring software with spy-like functions daily.
 Doing this with the hopes to ‘yield huge benefits’ is a recipe for disaster in any company.
 Due to these invasive features’ cumbersome nature, data security could be compromised, and micromanagement is inevitable in the workplace.

 If the data collected is not well protected, the company may easily be exposed to data leaks and legal issues.